wbowling/anti-xml/README.rst

 =====

-The Maven artifact descriptor for the latest *stable* version of Anti-XML is as follows: ``net.hamnaberg:anti-xml_2.9.1:0.3``.
+The Maven artifact descriptor for the latest *stable* version of Anti-XML is as follows: ``no.arktekk:anti-xml_2.9.1:0.5``.
 We also regularly push ``-SNAPSHOT`` releases to the Sonatype_ "snapshots" repository, for all five of you who like to live dangerously.
 You should be able to use this descriptor to easily add Anti-XML as a dependency to any project with a Maven-compatible build system (Maven, Buildr, SBT, Gradle, Ivy, etc).
-The stable artifacts themselves are hosted in the Scala-Tools_ "releases" repository.
+The stable artifacts themselves are hosted in the Maven Central repository.
 For reference, here are a few copy/paste snippets you can use for some of the common build systems.

 **SBT**::

-    val antiXML = "net.hamnaberg" %% "anti-xml" % "0.5"
+    val antiXML = "no.arktekk" %% "anti-xml" % "0.5"

 **Buildr**::

-    compile.with "net.hamnaberg:anti-xml_#{Scala.version}:jar:0.5"
+    compile.with "no.arktekk:anti-xml_#{Scala.version}:jar:0.5"

 **Maven2**::

     <dependency>
-      <groupId>net.hamnaberg</groupId>
+      <groupId>no.arktekk</groupId>
       <artifactId>anti-xml_2.9.1</artifactId>
       <version>0.5</version>
     </dependency>